 Here you can find out what is happening in our class, all about our topics, special events and class news.

 Miss Palmer, Miss Prosolek and Miss Throssell work with the children in F2.

 Mrs Riley works with both classes each day.

-F2 children should bring their reading books and diaries everyday.
-Please bring PE kits ready for our PE session on Monday morning.
-PE kits can stay in school all week.
+F2 children should bring their reading books and diaries everyday and they will need PE kits which can stay in school all week.

 Our topic this term is...